Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

 KIPO permits applicants to file applications on-line, on paper, or on floppy disk.
 All paper-based applications are converted into electronic format.
 Specifications and drawings are submitted to KIPO, as well as bibliographical data on a floppy disk, are uploaded to the KIPOnet system.

-Improvement of e-filing software (KEAPS)
+E-filing software (KEAPS)

 For e-filing, applicants can easily prepare electronic documents in XML format using software called Korean Electronic Application Preparation Software (KEAPS), and file their application via the Internet.

-·Formality checking before submitting an application to KIPO
+· Formality check before submitting an application to KIPO

-·Receiving a diverse range of formatted documents attached to an application
+· Receiving a diverse range of formatted documents attached to an application

-·Supporting transmission of notifications from KIPO to an applicant
+· Supporting transmission of notifications from KIPO to an applicant

 Implementation of the Statement of Principles Concerning the Changeover to Electronic Data Carriers for the Exchange of Patent Documents (please provide a status report on the extent to which your Office has changed over to electronic data carriers for the exchange of patent documents)